Securing a loan for postgraduate study

 Professional and career development loans (PCDLs) range from £300-£10,000 and cover up to 80 per cent of course fees for vocational (but not conversion) courses.

 You make an arrangement with a participating bank (currently Barclays and The Co-operative Bank) and then pay it back in the normal way once you've stopped studying.
-While you are studying, and for one month afterwards, the Learning and Skills Council pays the interest on the loan.
+While you are studying, and for one month afterwards, the government (via the Skills Funding Agency) pays the interest on the loan.
 If you have been unemployed for a minimum of three months you may be able to apply for 100 per cent of your fees.

 These loans can help to fund a wide range of courses lasting up to two years, or three years if the course includes a year of work experience.
 A PCDL could be an option if you wish to take a professional qualification, a postgraduate course such as a masters, or technical or management training.